amiehe-essomba/BlackMamba/README.md

-# BlackMamba
+<h1 align="center"> Black Mamba </h1>
-## BlackMamba is an open source object-oriented programming language created from **Python, Cython and C**.
-Newly created, it will be oriented towards solving machine learning and Deep-learning problems and creating web pages.
+<p align="ceneter">Black Mamba is an open source object-oriented programming language created using three different languages **Python, Cython and C**.
+Newly created, it will be oriented towards solving machine learning and Deep-learning problems and for the furtur it will be also used for  creating web pages.
+But at the moment it only iused for AI, some packages are written to make it powerful and very useful.
+Black Mamba represents the futur of interpreted oriented-programming language.</p>

+## Built With
+- Python
+- Cython
+- C
+- C++

 ```python
 1. begin/save/as